maths/moodle-qbank_gitsync/doc/processdetails.md

 - Commit changes.
 - Update 'moodlecommit' to 'currentcommit' for all files to this initial commit.

-## On Export (from Moodle to the local file system) - exportrepo.php:
+## On Export (from Moodle to the local file system) - exportrepofrommoodle.php:
 - Check repo for uncommitted changes.
 Abort if there are any.
 - Export all questions in manifest from Moodle (as it's safe to overwrite repo content).
 Update 'exportedversion' number in manifest.
 - Export all questions in Moodle but not in manifest.
 Add to manifest.